 Learn how to cook quinoa so it’s light and fluffy every time.
-Store it in the fridge to use in salads, grain bowls, wraps, and more throughout the week!
+We’ll show you the perfect method, and how to store it in the fridge to keep it fresh for salads, grain bowls, wraps, and more all week long.

 A pot of cooked quinoa.